-Refer requests for lists of students to the Office of Financial Aid and Registrar.
+Refer requests for lists of students to the Office of the Registrar.
 This is overly simplistic but a reasonable rule of thumb.
 Organizations often request information about groups of students.
 Frequently, these organizations are offering a service to students.
 Sometimes providing the information would be in violation of privacy regulations.
 For example, providing a list of seniors with 3.5 GPAs to another school or an honorary society is a violation.
 This list contains information about gpas, and, therefore, requires the students' written permission to release.

 We are under no obligation to provide lists to outside agencies.
 (Exceptions being certain accreditation agencies) Where the offered service is real, and is deemed important, there typically are ways to accomplish the task; check with the Office of the Registrar.